ksob/redisarray/README.md

     cd ./redisarray
 	bundle install

-Specs can be run with (they require some proconditions to be met like running Redis on localhost port 6379):
+Specs can be run with (they require some preconditions to be met like running Redis on localhost port 6379):

 	bundle exec rspec spec